watzcraft/HauntingHouse/sphinx/source/part3.rst

 the target for any server under our control - they are all owned by your WAN provider.

-Reverse SSH
+Reverse ssh
 ^^^^^^^^^^^

 In some occasions we want to connect to a service behind some firewall or (in our case of surfstick based WAN connection) behind some NATing box.
+The target is not visible on the outside for no machine in this scenario.

 |image73|

-In this case we issue the ssh command on our target, connecting to the gateway as "user".
+In this case we issue the *ssh* command on a machine in our local subnet (where target is situated, too), connecting to the gateway as "user".
 We instruct the gateway to open a listener on port1 and relay all traffic to our port1.
 Note that the target machine does not necessarily need to be the machine issuing the command, you can relay still further through the issuing machine to the target.

 The leading "\*" means that the gateway will bind its listener to all network addresses on the gateway (if you omit it, it will be reachable from localhost only).